KirtlandRoss/RocketQuiz/README.md

 ## Getting Started

-Use  `git clone https://github.com/KirtlandRoss/RocketQuiz` in an initialized git repository Open `ResortFeedbackApp.xcworkspace` in the repository with XCode 12 or later
+Use  `git clone https://github.com/KirtlandRoss/RocketQuiz` in an initialized git repository Open `TechnologyQuizApp.xcworkspace` in the repository with XCode 12 or later

 In the top right under ResortFeedbackApp scheme and then iPhone 11, then hit the play button or `CMD` + `R`/ `WINDOWS` + `R` on the keyboard